-Green tea is associated with freshness and purity, high antioxidant content and other beneficial properties.
-Flavors can range from mellow and sweet to vegetal and grassy, with nutty, floral, buttery, roasted, fruity, herbaceous or oceanic.
-Read this lesson to learn more about what differentiates green tea from the rest of the tea leaves made from the Camellia sinensis plant.
+Green tea is associated with freshness and purity, a high antioxidant content, and other beneficial properties.
+Flavors can range from mellow and sweet to vegetal and grassy, with nutty, floral, buttery, roasted, fruity, herbaceous or oceanic notes.
+Learn more about the ins and outs of green tea, what green tea tastes like, the best green tea brands, and what differentiates it from other types of tea made from the Camellia sinensis plant.

 A brewed green tea is typically a shade of green, yellow or light brown in color, and common descriptors for good quality green teas can include: grassy, toasty, vegetal, sweet, nutty, floral, buttery, oceanic and umami.
 The leaf itself as well as the processing method contributes to the resulting flavor.
 Raw leaf material varies greatly depending on multiple factors, such as the harvest time, weather or climate, cultivar and plucking order.

 The traditional method of processing green tea may involve withering, heating, shaping and drying the leaves.
 Fine green teas are generally composed of “two leaves and a bud” as the standard plucking combination, although some of the finest teas use one bud, or one leaf and one bud.
 The way green teas are processed is one of the main differences between black tea and green tea.

 Japanese green teas are steamed shortly after they are plucked – this process is called de-enzyming because the application of heat kills the enzymes that trigger oxidation.